deviousdante/deviousdante/README.md

 <p align="center">✦   interested in :  🖤
    <p align="center">Trigun
-                     Jujutsu Kaisen
+                     Jujutsu Kaisen,
-                     Devil May Cry
+                     Devil May Cry,
-                     Vanitas no Carte
+                     Vanitas no Carte,
-                     Owari no Seraph
+                     Owari no Seraph,
-                     The Outsiders
+                     The Outsiders,
-                     Black Clover
+                     Black Clover,
-                     Inuyasha
-                     Ninjago
-                     HTTYD
+                     Inuyasha,
+                     Ninjago,
+                     HTTYD,
+                     I'm the Villainess, so I'm Taming the Final Boss

 <p align="center">⫘⫘⫘ ⋆⋅▬▬ι═══════ﺤ⋅